 ||You travel to the Netherlands.
 We will schedule an appointment for you with the IND so that you can collect your residence permit or provide your biometrics (fingerprints and photo needed to issue the residence permit).
 If applicable, we will also schedule an appointment for the TB test.

 STRICT REQUIREMENTS OF THE IND

-As an educational institution, we need to apply for residence permits on behalf of all our international students (with the sole purpose of study).
-We act as your legal sponsor as soon as the IND has approved the resdience permit application.
+As an educational institution, we need to apply for residence permits for study purposes on behalf of all our non-EU students.
+We act as your legal sponsor as soon as the IND has approved the residence permit application.
 As such, we are liable and bound by the strict and specific requirements set by the Dutch Immigration Service (IND).
 Not meeting these requirements means we will not submit your application.
 When we have submitted your application and it is rejected by the IND, or you decide to no longer study at VU Amsterdam, your visa fee will not be refunded.
 So please make sure that your application is both valid and complete!

 Prior to the Arrival Days we will make an appointment for you with the IND to collect your residence permit card.
 In case your residence permit is not yet ready at that point, the International Office will notify you when your residence permit is ready to be collected.
 You need to collect your residence permit before your entry visa expires.